 Gary came to EDI in 2008 with more than 20 years of experience managing multifaceted environmental and public health and safety regulatory programs.
 His background includes regulatory compliance for diverse environmental laws and regulations for airborne toxins and other environmental contaminants; hazardous substance abatement at hazardous waste and construction/ demolition sites; environmental health assessments; and Occupational Safety Health Administration (OSHA) and U.S. Environmental Protection Agency (EPA) regulations.

-Prior to joining EDI, Gary directed and managed statewide environmental health programs for the Illinois Department of Public Health (IDPH) including asbestos and lead activity in Illinois.
+Prior to joining EDI, Gary directed and managed statewide environmental health programs for the Illinois Department of Public Health (IDPH) including asbestos and lead activity in Illinois, along with private water and wastewater, vector control, plumbing, toxicology, swimming facilities, and an assortment of additional environmental programs.
 His in-depth knowledge and understanding of the regulatory standards and practices ensure quality compliance for EDI clients.